 The days begin early with some proper coffee around the fire with oats porridge and rusks.
 We then depart our beach and fish the bends and drop offs of the Lungwebungu before meeting for a brunch in the shade of the gazebo on a beach near a shallow sand bar for a swim.
 We then continue downstream until we reach our overnight spot.
 The support team would have gone ahead and setup camp, bucket showers and toilets so we will arrive, enjoy a shower and drinks and dinner beneath the stars.

 Day 6: Departure Day

-Flights and road transfers, drinks, broken or lost fishing tackle.
+Rates will exclude: Drinks, broken or lost fishing tackle.